-The James L. Goodwin and Natchaug State Forests are located through 6 towns including: Ashford, Chaplin Eastford, Hampton and Pomfret, The name Natchaug stems from an Algonquin term meaning "land between the rivers" and refers to the land at the junction of the Bigelow and Still Rivers which join to form the Natchaug River, a designated Trout Park.
+The James L. Goodwin and Natchaug State Forests aspan across 6 towns including: Ashford, Chaplin, Eastford, Hampton and Pomfret, The name Natchaug stems from an Algonquin term meaning "land between the rivers" and refers to the land at the junction of the Bigelow and Still Rivers which join to form the Natchaug River, a designated Trout Park.

 Both the Goodwin State Forest and Natchaug State Forest offer miles of trails for hiking, cross country skiing, mountain biking and other outdoor activities.
-Along the river, beautiful riverfront picnic sites set amidst groves of hemlock trees are the ideal places for a snack or lunch.
-On a hot weekend day in summer, the tables will be spoken for by lunchtime.
+Along the river, beautiful riverfront picnic sites set amidst groves of hemlock trees are in demand on weekends during the summer.
+Picnic areas will be spoken for by lunchtime.

-Non-motorized boat launches; picnic pavilion, located on the east side of Potter Road at the trailhead for the white, red, and yellow trails, overlooks the 130 acre Pine Acres Pond.
+Other amenities include boat launches (nonpicnic pavilion, located on the east side of Potter Road at the trailhead for the white, red, and yellow trails, overlooks the 130 acre Pine Acres Pond.
 Enough seating for 50 people.

 Environmental education facility owned and operated by the Connecticut Department of Energy and Environmental Protection.
 A variety of of programs are offered to the public, schools and those that use and impact Connecticut State Forest's.
 There are nature paths that wind through a butterfly garden and living displays of the history, ecology and management of the forest.